 “Moon obviously has other motives,” he said.
 “She was so friendly because she wanted you to lower your guard.”

 “I just wanted to have a place where we could buy things,” Heather said.
 “I was starting to enjoy being here a little.
-But your right, people just want to compete and be mean.”
+But you’re right, people just want to compete and be mean.”

 Frank walked up to her and fiddled with his fingers.
 “I don't,” he said.
 “You were right about what you said earlier.
 I did want to build a big dungeon and have fun playing with people adventuring in it.
 But I learned quickly most people didn't share my vision.
 I never told you, but this is my third graveyard.
 I built the previous two closer to the city, and they were destroyed.
 Players weren't happy with just beating me.
 They had to take away all my progress.
 I have been reset four times now.”